 There is a short test at the end of each module which dive professionals must pass in order to finish the course.
 On completion of the course, there is an option to donate £19 ($24) to support Green Fins’ work around the world and receive a personalised electronic certificate which can be displayed to inform guests the guide is aware of how to reduce the environmental impacts associated with diving.
 Displaying the certificate can help attract eco-minded customers and make divers more confident about the standards of the centre.
 The Dive Guide e-Course can also be offered as an addition to the Divemaster training programme, resulting in increased business for the dive school.
 Certified guides and dive centres will both benefit from additional promotion through the Green Fins community.

 Chloe Harvey, Director at The Reef-World Foundation, said: “The Green Fins Dive Guide e-Course enables dive professionals to become more environmentally aware, understand the main environmental threats posed by SCUBA diving and be able to minimise those threats.
 We hope that the course will help protect coral reefs all over the world, allowing them to be more resilient to wider stressors such as the effects of climate change.
 What’s more, many divers now expect, and demand, environmentally aware guides so being a positive role model in this way not only protects the underwater environment, but can also result in better employability and more tips!”

-For more information, or to sign up for the Green Fins Dive Guide e-Course, please visit: https://evo.pssww.org/en/greenfins.aspx.
+For more information, or to sign up for the Dive Guide e-Course and become Green Fins certified, please visit: https://evo.pssww.org/en/greenfins.aspx.